HIPAA Privacy Rule and Patient Rights Policy

 Subject to certain limitations, the HIPAA Privacy Rule provides patients with a right to amend their PHI in a designated record set.
 This includes patient information in any media (paper or electronic).

-When Columbia receives a notification from another covered entity of an amendment to a patient’s PHI, the notification should be sent to Health Information Management and the Privacy Officer for review.
+When Columbia receives a notification from another covered entity of an amendment to a patient’s PHI, the notification should be sent to Health Information Management.
+HIM will review the information to determine where the information should be indexed into the patient record.

 Right to an Accounting of Disclosures